meteor/meteor/content/deployment.md

 <h3 id="ssl">SSL Certificate</h3>

-It's always a good idea to use SSL for Meteor Applications (see the {% link_to 'security' 'Security Article'} for a discussion of why).
+It's always a good idea to use SSL for Meteor Applications (see the [Security Article](security.html#ssl) for a discussion of why).
 Once you have a registered domain name, you'll need to generate an SSL certificate with a certificate authority for your domain.

 <h3 id="cdn">CDN</h3>